joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 The message I hope I have conveyed with this chapter is that querying a database *is* analyzing data.
-When you choose a data model, you are choosing certain affordances that its implementation affords, such as rapid retrieval or flexible query structures.
+When you choose a data model, you are choosing certain affordances for data processing, such as rapid retrieval or flexible querying.
 Query languages are usually declarative, not imperative, and this has the tremendous benefit of leveraging the database's query optimizer to decide how to execute them.
 You can take advantage of very a succinct syntax to define what you want, and the query optimizer brings